FOCI-DEV/Get-Discord-Token/README.md

 # Get-Discord-Token
-Automatically gets your discord token from your browser, bypassing the security measures.
+Automatically get your discord token from browser, bypassing the security measures.